brentkuenzi/Neural-Networks-and-Deep-Learning/Chapter 1 notes.md

 ![img](http://www.saedsayad.com/images/ANN_Sigmoid.png)

-Whereas a perceptron is actually a step function:
+Whereas a perceptron is actually a step function (note: these are examples of sigmoid and step functions as Github doesn't allow for code rendering in md):

 ![img](https://sebastianraschka.com/images/faq/diff-perceptron-adaline-neuralnet/3.png)